-What is SSL?
+What is an SSL certificate?

 How do I know if I’m using SSL?

-5 benefits of SSL
+Benefits of SSL certificates

 Those visual indicators we mentioned above are also key to preventing phishing.
-If you’re unfamiliar, phishing websites are false sites made by those who aim to steal user data.
+If you’re unfamiliar, phishing websites are fraudulent sites made by those who aim to steal user data.
 They’re often very convincing replicas of legitimate websites, and try to trick visitors into entering their personal information.
 A valid SSL certificate on your website is an obvious way of showing that you’re the real deal, which can help your visitors avoid phishing attacks.

 The encryption we talked about in point two also obviously applies to payment data.
 When your customers are sending their card details to your site, having HTTPS in the address bar shows that you’re encrypting and protecting those details.
 In fact, PCI (Payment Cards Industry) regulations require at least 128-bit encryption on any payment data being transmitted, so if you’re taking payments from customers, having an SSL certificate is the bare minimum.

+Without one, visitors trying to navigate to your HTTP-only site using Chrome will be shown an intimidating screen with a warning symbol telling them their connection isn't secure.
 It’s like having a big warning barrier outside a shop, warning those trying to enter that they might have their wallet stolen if they go in.
 Visitors to the site then have to click on a very small advance button to actually reach the unsecured website.